Does Nike Make Moisture-Wicking Shirts?

 For everyday wear, consider a moisture-wicking polo or casual T-shirt.
 You'll find street-ready styles made from sustainable materials in breathable designs that keep you cool and comfortable.
 Choose a T-shirt, tank or other style with a roomy feel and other comfort features like a ribbed neckband or a woven label.

 Lastly, remember that there are other types of moisture-wicking clothing that aim to keep you dry.
-For instance, Nike Dri-FIT running socks, can reduce blisters and discomfort.
-Nike Pro leggings made with Dri-FIT technology are perfect for that sweaty spin class or hot yoga.
-And Dri-FIT shorts, which wick away moisture are the perfect go-to sportswear for indoor or outdoor activities.
+For instance, Nike Dri-FIT running socks can reduce blisters and discomfort.
+Nike Pro leggings made with Dri-FIT Technology are perfect for that sweaty indoor cycling class or hot yoga.
+And Dri-FIT shorts, which wick away moisture, are the perfect go-to sportswear for indoor or outdoor activities.

-To keep your moisture-wicking apparel in top condition and at just the right fit, remember to read care labels on the clothing and follow cleaning instructions.
+To keep your moisture-wicking apparel in top condition and the perfect fit, remember to read the care labels on the clothing and follow cleaning instructions.
 In general, no special care of these high-quality garments is required.
-You’ll usually just need to wash your gear in cold water and avoid using bleach.
-No matter what workout you have on deck, Nike sweat-wicking technology can help you stay dry so you can focus on crushing your next sweat sesh.
+You'll usually just need to wash your gear in cold water and avoid using bleach.
+Whatever workout you have on deck, Nike sweat-wicking technology can help you stay dry so you can focus on crushing your next sweat sesh.